python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 ### Creating the Hier block

-Now that we've created that directory, go back to GNU Radio.
+Now that we've created that directory, go back to GNU Radio, and open a new file.

-Click File, New, Hier Block.

 Open the "Save As" window.
 In that window, you may not be able to see the .grc_gnuradio directory that you created.
 If you can't see it, then press Ctrl+H to show hidden files.